 Picture: Two 5-month-old babies crying, woman (me) otherwise alone for 10 hours a day, woman (me) in the kitchen.

 Hashtags: #thisisparenting #mommascrycorner #help

 Kind of ridiculous, no?
 But this is life, too.
 And why do we have to hide this and only share the pretty stuff?
 Why don’t we want all of us to be seen?

 The Empty Space and Quiet Moments Have Purpose

 As in recovery, I think I’m finding there is a spiritual solution to all of this.
 The empty space and the quiet moments—maybe they are just supposed to be this.
 Maybe instead of scrolling through social media, I can embrace the stillness.
 And maybe instead of just sharing the pretty pictures I can be real with the people who are really in my life.
 I can spend time connecting in a way that is life-giving and authentic.

-When I told a good friend of mine my plan to detox from social media for a while, her response was one of anxiety.
+When I told a good friend of mine about my social media detox, her response was one of anxiety.
 She told me the thought of getting rid of those apps on her phone made her heart almost skip a beat and she had a sinking feeling, like someone was holding her under water.

 How about you?
 Would you be able to delete your apps?
 This might be the time to think about what you’re taking away from social media, or, more aptly, what social media might be taking away from you.